gtruch/ananimlib/docs/custom_mobjects.rst

 SetAttribute and SlideAttribute
 -------------------------------

-Many instructions, inherit from one of two core instructions; *SetAttribute*, which sets an attribute to a particular value,  and *SlideAttribute*, which "slides" an attribute through a range of values.
+Many instructions included with *AnAnimLib* inherit from one of two core instructions; *SetAttribute*, which sets an attribute to a particular value,  and *SlideAttribute*, which "slides" an attribute through a range of values.
 The snippets below demonstrate two ways to perform a move; using *Move* and *MoveTo* or using *SetAttribute*